MLSAKIIT/stablediffusionlora/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the MLSA KIIT team responsible for enforcement at [INSERT CONTACT METHOD].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the MLSA KIIT team responsible for enforcement at [MLSA KIIT Discord](https://discord.gg/DymVbhCmJf).
 All complaints will be reviewed and investigated promptly and fairly.

 ## Enforcement Guidelines